Reeche/dissertation/mcl_toolbox/README.md

 | prior | This determines what kind of parameters are optimized for. strategy_weight optimizes for feature based learners and other priors optimize for rssl parameters (2 x num_strategies parameters)  |   |                                                                                                                       |
 | features | Two feature sets are considered  | Habitual features (contains all features), non-habitual features (contains all features except for the 5 habitual features)  |                                                                                                                       |
 | learn_from_path | Whether the model should learn from the nodes it walks upon  |   | In some paradigms, the path is revealed by walking without explicitly clicking.
 In this case, learn_from_path is True |

+## How to fit the models
+To fit the model-free models, you can use the `fit_mcrl_models.py` script.
+To fit the model-free models, you can use the `fit_model_based_models.py` script.

+## Check for completeness
+To check whether you have fitted all the models for all the participants, you can use the `check_fitted_models.py` script.

+## Simulate fitted model
+To run the fitted model, you can use the `run_fitted_model.py` script and see how the model performs using the fitted hyperparameters.
+To simulate the model performance using a manually defined set of hyperparameters, you can use the `simulate_model.py` script.

+# Computational Microscope
+To infer the model's planning strategy using the computational microscope, you can use the `infer_model_sequences.py` script.
+To infer the participant's planning strategy using the computational microscope, you can use the `infer_participant_sequences.py` script.
+To calculate the score and clicks of a certain strategy, you can use the `calculate_strategy_score.py` script.